BCoC Banners 2020_best 4 cup coffee maker image

 Power

 Power can indirectly affect how coffee machines prepare drinks.
 A single-cup coffee maker usually utilizes 200 to 400 watts to brew a cup of coffee for a few seconds.
-Consumer models often use 750 to 1200 watts with automatic shut off options that activate after 30 minutes to 2 hours of idling.
+Consumer models often use 750 to 1200 watts with automatic shut-off options that activate after 30 minutes to 2 hours of idling.

 On average, you’ll run about 0.83 kWh when you use a consumer model coffee machine while a full-sized drip coffee maker utilizes about 730 kWh every year.
 For instance, if the cost of electricity is 12 cents per kWh, your bill using a coffee machine is more or less $87 per year or $7 per month – in a drip coffee machine alone.

 On the other hand, if you will be using an espresso machine, it uses 0.156 kWh per shot.
-When these are computed to the annual cost, it will appear as more expensive than a regular drip coffee machine.
+When these are computed to the annual cost, it will appear more expensive than a regular drip coffee machine.
 Yet, you’ll find brewing coffee with an espresso maker can be worthwhile because of the coffee experience it gives.

 So what do these sample quotations want to tell us?
 This means that when you shop for a coffee machine, it is best to consider the watt requirements to make a good coffee.
 Keep in mind that the computation depends on the type and model you want to buy.